 When two Scientists disagree it’s not about opinion or who is the “authority”.
 For example, he was a Biology teacher and this was definitely a Physics question.
 I could have been a jackass about it and assumed I was correct "because I'm the Physics teacher", but that would be a rookie error.
 There is no such thing as authority in Science – only evidence.

-I’ve talked before about Hugh Longuett-Higgins; the 19 year old who solved the structure of diborane as a homework task.
+Consider the story of Hugh Longuett-Higgins; the 19 year old who solved the structure of diborane as a homework task.
 I love that story because it reminds me that Science is willing to accept an idea from anyone, even an unheard of teenager, if their hypothesis matches the evidence.
 Science isn't interested in prestige and it certainly carries no weight in a debate.

 Even referring to a disagreement in Science as a “debate” isn’t appropriate.
-A debate implies two opposing sides trying to convince each other they've got it wrong and in Science we try avoid this kind of thing.
+A debate implies two opposing sides trying to convince each other they've got it wrong and in Science we try and avoid this kind of thing.
 The term for a Scientific disagreement is a “dialectic” - where two sides try and find the truth together, both accepting the possibility they could be wrong.
 I find it yields results far more often.

 So we began discussing the problem and fairly early on I said something along the lines of “I acknowledge what you’re saying but I’m not convinced by it.”
 The other teacher responded by saying “well, let’s see if the evidence will convince you.”
 In the movie this exchange will be delivered during a gun-battle in space.